top of page

 When Access to Care Isn’t Enough: The Gaps in Chronic Pain Treatment in Ontario

 Living with chronic pain is more than managing symptoms.
 It is managing appointments, medications, insurance claims, waitlists, flare ups, paperwork, and the emotional toll of not knowing what tomorrow will feel like.
 On paper, support exists in Ontario.
 There are chronic pain clinics, specialists, physiotherapy, medication options, and mental health services.
 But access to care and meaningful support are not the same thing.
-Many people quickly discover that treatment is fr
+Many people quickly discover that treatment is frag

 skylinecounselling